-BTPH114-18 Semiconductor Physics Lab L-0, T-0, P-3 1.5 Credits Pre-requisite: (i) High-school education students of B.T ives: The aim and objective of the Lab co rech. class to the formal structure of ser per their requirement.
-Course Outcon nes: At the end of the course, the student will be able to CO1 Able to verify some of the theoretical concepts learnt in the theory courses.
+BTPH114-18 Semiconductor Physics Lab L-0, T-0, P-3 1.5 Credits Pre-requisite: (i) High-school education students of B.T Engineering as ives: The aim and objective of the Lab co ech. class to the formal structure of ser per their requirement. miconductor physics so the nes: At the end of the course, the student CO1 Able to verify some of the theoretical concepts learnt in the theory courses.
 CO2 Trained in carrying out precise measurements and handling sensitive equipment.
-CO3 Introduced to the methods used for estimating and dealing with experimental uncertaintie and systematic "errors."
-CO4 Learn to draw conclusions from data an nd develop skills in experim mental design.
-C05 Write a technical report which commun manner.
-A ý.
-Detailed Syllab ous:
+CO3 Introduced to the methods used for estand systematic "errors." imating and dealing with e experimental uncertainties CO4 Learn to draw conclusions from data as nd develop skills in experi mental design.
+CO5 Write a technical report which commun manner.